![]() A Ouigo TGV at Paris Gare de Lyon. Fares start from just €10 at www.ouigo.com. |

 -

-People like train travel because it is so much less stressful than travel by budget airline.
-So applying all the things people hate about budget airlines to a train service, unnecessarily, can't be a good thing.
+People like train travel because it's much less stressful than a budget flight.
+So applying all the things people hate about budget airlines to a train service can't be a good thing.

 -

-Ouigo is a subsidiary of SNCF, and some of Ouigo's budget airline aspects seem aimed at making it unattractive to SNCF's existing TGV travellers to deter them from down-trading.
-I can't help feeling that a real independent competitor to SNCF would want to make its trains attractive rather than unattractive and would not impose such airline-style restrictions if it didn't have to!
+Ouigo is a subsidiary of SNCF, some of Ouigo's budget airline aspects seem aimed at making it unattractive to SNCF's existing TGV travellers to deter them from down-trading.
+I can't help feeling that a real independent competitor to SNCF would not want to make its trains unattractive so would not impose such airline-style restrictions if it didn't have to!

 -

-Ouigo trains were originally run in addition to the regular TGV trains, which was fine.
-However, when Ouigo expanded significantly in December 2018 this involved replacing 'proper' TGV departures with lo-cost Ouigo services, in effect taking an existing service and removing the 1st class, removing the cafe-bar, applying luggage restrictions and removing it from normal booking systems.
+Ouigo trains were originally run in addition to existing regular TGV trains, which was fine.
+However, when Ouigo expanded significantly in 2018 this involved replacing 'proper' TGV departures with lo-cost Ouigo services, removing the 1st class, removing the cafe-bar, applying luggage restrictions and removing it from normal booking systems.

-In other words, trains which once had 1st & 2nd class and a cafe-bar, with Interrail & Eurail passes valid, through ticketing possible to/from London or Brussels or Amsterdam, an integrated part of the European rail network appearing in all booking systems, became 2nd class only, no catering, passes not valid, luggage limited, through ticketing not possible, a stand-alone service that can only be booked online and only using certain websites, and then only if you have a European or U.S. credit card.
-I believe this is a retrograde step which unnecessarily fragments train travel in France and Europe.
+In other words, trains which once had 1st & 2nd class and a cafe-bar, with Interrail & Eurail passes valid, through ticketing possible to/from London or Brussels or Amsterdam, appearing in all booking systems, became 2nd class only, no catering, passes not valid, luggage limited, through ticketing not possible, a stand-alone service that can only be booked online and only using certain websites, and then only if you have a European or U.S. credit card.
+I believe this is a retrograde step which unnecessarily fragments European train travel.

 -

-That said, I have experienced Ouigo for myself and for a 2 hour journey from Lyon to Paris it was comfortable enough - especially if you get a top deck seat and remember to bring your own food and drink.
+That said, I've experienced Ouigo for myself and for a 2 hour journey from Lyon to Paris it was perfectly comfortable - especially if you get a top deck seat and remember to bring your own food & drink.
 The train is clean, modern, air-conditioned and carpeted, the seats don't adjust, but legroom is fine even for my 6'2" frame.
-Although I wouldn't like to find myself trapped on a 6-hour Ouigo journey from Paris to Nice without access to food or drink, and for that length of journey I'd appreciate the option of first class and the ability to choose my seat!
+Although I wouldn't like to find myself trapped on a 6-hour Ouigo journey from Paris to Nice without access to food or drink, and for that length of journey I'd appreciate the option of first class!

 -